tangrams/cartography-docs/api-reference.md

 ## Default draw styles

 Custom **draw styles** for icons, point, shield, line, and polygon overlays on the map.
 These set the feature order and blend order to be a standard overlay.
+For icons, point, and shield styles a default sprite is also set.

-Special `mz_*` sources are available to automatically render content using the associated draw styles for point, shield, line, and polygon draw styles.
-To render features in one of these draw styles, create the specified `mz_*` layer source.
+Special `mz_*` **data sources** are available to automatically render content using the associated draw styles for point, shield, line, and polygon draw styles.
+To render features in one of these draw styles, create the specified `mz_*` data source.

 Example **Tangram YAML** examples for `mz_*` source names: